8BitRain/Payper/README.md

 ### MVP Logic Bugs (Brady)
 - [ ] Fix bug where user state is not properly reset upon signing out and signing in with another account May be fixed, come back to this if issue occurs again)
-- [ ] Fix bug where payment creation endpoint was not receiving a payment type (payment, request, or invite) (Have Vash check if he's attaching type to newly created payments)
+- [ ] Fix bug where payment cancellation endpoint was not receiving a payment type (payment, request, or invite) (Have Vash check if he's attaching type to newly created payments)
 - [X] Fix bug where app crashes if an incoming payment is cancelled
 - [X] Fix bug where Incoming/Outgoing filter state is not saved during payment creation, resulting in Outgoing payments being rendered even though the Incoming tab is selected, and vice versa
 - [X] Fix bug where payment state is not reset after creating a payment
 - [ ] Fix bug where sign in sometimes fails
 - [ ] Fix bug where payment creation sometimes fails (talk to Vash)
-- [ ] Fix bug where cancel payment endpoint is not receiving a type
-- [ ] Implement token refreshing
+- [ ] Implement token on splash page if active token has expired

 ### Dwolla Requirements
 - [X] Accept Dwolla TOS + Privacy Policy (link to Dwolla docs)